Nick-Marx/Godot/Pivot/README.md

 All of this has made me realize that some of the features I want to add are currently beyond my ability and/or not supported fully in the current version of Godot.
 <br>
 <br>
 Was able to get about halfway toward what I wanted for audio.
-During the main gameplay, there are two audio tracks that will seemlessly alternate depending on if the player is on a fast streak or not.
+During the main gameplay, there are two audio tracks that will alternate depending on if the player is on a fast streak or not.
 <br>
 <br>
 Made a lot of little tweaks to things: